My name is Eric Unselt, and welcome to my website.

 "Eric restored a treasured family heirloom carriage clock for us four years ago, when no one else could, after decades of trying.
 It still works perfectly to this day, a testament to his expertise and superb craftsmanship.
 Professional and knowledgeable, there are simply no better hands for your watch to be in.
 He is the best."

 "As a resident of Columbus, Ohio, I began collecting Columbus pocket watches almost two decades ago, with a dream of someday finding an elusive 25-jewel example.
 (There were reportedly fewer than a hundred made before the factory closed in 1902).
-When an example finally came within reach - a neglected and abused relic - I knew I had to buy it and send it to American Timekeeper.
+When an example finally came within reach - a neglected and abused relic - I knew I had to send it to American Timekeeper.
 It's now the crown jewel of my collection.
 I love to walk past the old Columbus factory in the south end of town where this grand watch was made about 120 years ago.
 I proudly take it from my pocket to check the time and smile."

 "In my humble opinion as a seventh-generation family watchmaker and British Horological Institute-trained watchmaker, I consider Eric at American Timekeeper one of the finest old-school restorers in the business.
 His restoration of my Dennison, Howard & Davis timepiece was astonishing.
 His attention to detail from the bluing of the plate screws to the reshaping of the hairspring was nothing short of new factory standards.
 He has surpassed most of the skilled watchmakers that I have worked with over the years here in the U.S. and in the British Isles.
 I highly recommend him for your restoration work."